TrPlugins/TrMenu/doc/UPDATE.md

 - Updates:
   - Added `Options.Pre-Color` to change the order between color/replace placeholders of a text
   - Fixed register command issue #248
-  - Fixed an error when creating template with HeadDatabase items #244
+  - Fixed an error when creating a template with HeadDatabase items #244
-  - Fixed #240
+  - Fixed random errors spam after a player is disconnected #240

 ### Version 2.07
 - Date: Nov 14, 2020
 - Updates: